conan7882/GoogLeNet-Inception/README.md

 ## Results
-result of VGG19 for the same images can be found [here](https://github.com/conan7882/VGG-tensorflow#results).
+Results of VGG19 for the same images can be found [here](https://github.com/conan7882/VGG-tensorflow#results).

 **The pre-processing of images for both experiments are the same.**